 As you can see, Soylent has kept the variations between each of its products remarkably low.
 Despite slight differences, mainly in the carbohydrates and fats content, all three Soylent products are quite consistent.

 Soylent Café also has caffeine (from coffee powder) and L-theanine as additional ingredients.
 L-theanine is an amino acid found in green tea and commonly supplemented as a nootropic.
 By itself, it promotes relaxation but has a good synergistic effect with caffeine, resulting in higher attention and focus.

 Roughly speaking, the macronutrient breakdown of each of Soylent’s products would have a protein/carbohydrates/fats ratio of about 20%/35%/45%, which may not be the correct macros for weight loss, yet could be a good weight gainer if used properly.

 We note that it is quite fat dominant, and while protein is adequate at 20%, some more fitness-minded people would probably prefer a higher amount of protein.
-While many promises are made in the Soylent marketing material, we cannot tell you that it’s nutritionally complete for any kind of diet, but read the labels and decide for yourself.
+While many promises are made in the Soylent marketing material, we cannot tell you that it’s a nutritionally complete food for any kind of diet, but read the labels and decide for yourself.